dOrgTech/homebase-app/src/modules/home/utils/faq.md

 &nbsp;
 If everything looks correct.
 And you can click on the launch button.
 &nbsp;
 Connect your wallet if you haven't already.
 You will first deploy the metadata carrier contract, which is a contract that contains your DAO's metadata information.
 Next, you would confirm the origination of the actual DAO contract, after the metadata carrier contract has already been deployed.
-And finally, after the DAO contract has been deployed, you just need to wait for Homebase's, indexer to pick up your DAO's contract.
+And finally, after the DAO contract has been deployed, you just need to wait for Homebase's indexer to pick up your DAO's contract.
 &nbsp;
 After your DAO has been properly indexed, you will see a button that says, "go to my DAO".
 And if you click on it, you will be taken to your DAO's page.
 <answer>